alexantao/aquaeye/README.md

     packages: !include_dir_named packages
    ```
 4. Check and restart HomeAssistant.
+5. Copy Background picture _aquario-fundo.png_ to the /config/www directory
-5. Add a lovelace Picture-Elements card on a new dashboard or on an existent one with the contants of the <a href="https://github.com/alexantao/aquaeye/blob/main/code/panel-card.yaml">panel-card.yaml</A> file.
+6. Add a lovelace Picture-Elements card on a new dashboard or on an existent one with the contants of the <a href="https://github.com/alexantao/aquaeye/blob/main/code/panel-card.yaml">panel-card.yaml</A> file.

 Enjoy